Support with your plasma donation the development of a drug for the treatment of COVID-19!

 The other possibility is to use it to produce a potential hyperimmunoglobulin (H-IG) therapy for COVID-19 infected patients.
 This protects patients who have not yet formed antibodies against the coronavirus.

-For this purpose, leading plasma donation institutions and manufacturers of plasma drugs (EUROPLASMA with LFB, Biotest, BPL, Octapharma, Takeda and CSL Behring) have joined forces in the CoVIg-19 Plasma Alliance to jointly advance the development of a brand-independent anti-SARS CoV-2 hyperimmunoglobulin drug, which is to be tested in clinical trials this summer.
+For this purpose, leading plasma donation institutions and manufacturers of plasma drugs (EUROPLASMA with LFB, Biotest, BPL, Octapharma, Takeda and CSL Behring) have joined forces in the CoVIg-19 Plasma Alliance to jointly advance the development of a brand-independent anti-SARS CoV-2 hyperimmunoglobulin drug, which is to be tested in clinical trials this autumn.

 Hyperimmunoglobulins are highly enriched antibodies against a specific pathogen.
 After donation, the convalescent plasma of many people is transported to the production facilities where it is then brought together.
 During the manufacturing process, the virus-specific antibodies are concentrated in the convalescent plasma of all donors.
 The plasma then undergoes effective procedures for virus inactivation and removal before the finished drug is produced.
 These processes are designed to ensure the quality and safety of the final product.